 JB McHarg Civil War Token

 This great example of a JB McHarg Civil War Token is a prime example of what drives me to collect.
-Looking off the beaten path for neat items to compliment both my or other lure collections is something I’ve alway enjoyed.
+Looking off the beaten path for neat items to compliment both my or other lure collections is something I’ve always enjoyed.
 This drive or niche, or thinking outside the proverbial lure box at times has almost been a obsession.
 Thankfully my adult ADHD doesn’t let me stay grounded too long and off I go tracking down some other piece of knowledge or theory worm hole.
 Whether it’s paperwork, historical accounts, tidbits of information, photos or what have you, they all allow us the ability to follow the bread crumbs.
 Being able to piece together information to help complete or assemble a bigger picture.

 JB McHarg Civil War Token Photo Gallery